 How important is hydration in the weight loss process?

-Drinking enough water is key for weight loss.
+Drinking enough water is key to weight loss.
 It boosts metabolism and digestion.
-Aim for the daily water intake to help you lose weight effectively.
+Aim for a daily water intake of at least 240 ml to help you lose weight effectively.

 What are some successful weight loss tips for sustaining progress?

-To keep losing weight, set achievable goals and track your progress.
+To keep losing weight, set easy goals and stick to them.
 Adopt healthy habits and try different exercises.
-Good sleep is also important for keeping your weight off.
+Good sleep is also important.

 How do sleep habits impact weight management?

 Sleep is vital for managing weight.
-Not enough sleep can slow down metabolism and lead to weight gain.
-Quality sleep supports your weight loss and overall health.
+When you don’t get enough sleep, your metabolism can slow, causing weight gain!
+Quality sleep supports weight loss and overall health.

 What should I do if I hit a weight loss plateau?